 In recent years, the importance and responsibilities of inside sellers has grown dramatically.
-The evolution of inside sales is blending more and more with the field sales reps with SBI reporting that almost 75% of your customers don’t want face to face meetings anymore.
+This sales evolution of inside sales is blending more and more with the field sales reps with SBI reporting that almost 75% of your customers don’t want face to face meetings anymore.
 Why aren’t you paying attention to them?

 Shifting Sales Structure

-Primary tasks of the historical inside sales role included the following: make initial calls to prospects, setting appointments and turning the sales meeting over to the field rep. Additionally, inside sellers would update prospect records and maintain notes.
+Primary tasks of the historical b2b inside sales role included the following: make initial calls to prospects, setting appointments and turning the sales meeting over to the field rep. Additionally, inside sellers would update prospect records and maintain notes.

 A 2013 Harvard Business Review article indicated that 46 percent of companies have shifted to a more pervasive inside sales strategy in the last two decades.
-Rather than developing prospects and supporting field reps, more organisations have inside sales departments that carry out all stages of the selling cycle.
+Rather than developing prospects and supporting field reps, more organisations have inside sales rep and departments that carry out all stages of the selling cycle.